edper/getting-cleaning-data-final-project/codebook.md

 **Measurement abbreviations meaning**

-The researcher of this study uses abbreviations to for naming their measurement variables/columns (561 of them).
+The researcher of this study uses abbreviations for naming their measurement variables/columns (561 of them).
 And below are the meaning of each abbreviations.

     t             ->  Time Domain
     f             ->  Frequency Domain